Are demographically invariant models and representations in medical imaging fair?: Model invariance

 \section{Model invariance}

-To address the drawbacks of invariant representation learning, there has been a shift in the field away from learning invariant \emph{representations} toward learning invariant \emph{mechanisms}, that is, models or model components that are, in some sense, invariant with respect to a nuisance variable~$A$~\cite{Arjovsky2019,Scholkopf2021,Subbaswamy2019,Puli2022,Makar2022}.
-One popular approach is based on the notion of \emph{counterfactual invariance}: keeping everything else fixed, changing just the attribute~$A$ should not change model predictions~\cite{Veitch2021}.
-When~$A$ represents a sensitive attribute, this corresponds to notions of \emph{counterfactual fairness}~\cite{Kusner2017,Chiappa2019}, a variant of individual fairness~\cite{Dwork2012}.
-In theory, counterfactual invariance holds across datasets: if a \emph{model} is invariant with respect to~$A$, then this will still hold if the data distribution changes.
-The case of invariance with respect to demographic groups in medical imaging is particularly complex, however, and challenging to define formally.
+To address the discussed drawbacks of invariant representation learning, there has been a shift in the domain generalization community away from learning invariant \emph{representations} toward learning invariant \emph{mechanisms}, that is, models or model components that are, in some sense, invariant with respect to a nuisance variable~$A$~\cite{Arjovsky2019,Scholkopf2021,Subbaswamy2019,Puli2022,Makar2022}.
+One popular approach is based on the notion of \emph{counterfactual invariance}: `keeping everything else fixed' (we will elaborate on what this may mean below), changing just the attribute~$A$ should not change model predictions~\cite{Veitch2021}.
+When~$A$ represents a sensitive attribute, this corresponds to \emph{counterfactual fairness}~\cite{Kusner2017}, a variant of individual (as opposed to group) fairness~\cite{Dwork2012}.
+In theory, counterfactual invariance holds across datasets: if a \emph{model} is invariant with respect to changes in~$A$, then this will still hold if the data distribution changes.
+While such theoretical guarantees can indeed be obtained for invariances with respect to formally defined algebraic operations on the input space such as rotations or translations~\cite{Bekkers2018, Aslan2023}, the case of invariance with respect to demographic groups in medical imaging is more complex, however, and challenging to define formally.

-First, note that interesting connections have been observed between model invariance and the representation invariance approaches discussed earlier.
-Veitch et al.~\cite{Veitch2021} show that under a specific assumption regarding the causal relationships between features~$A$, inputs~$X$ and labels~$Y$, counterfactual model invariance with respect to~$A$ implies $R, \hat{Y} \perp A \mid Y$, i.e., \emph{separation} -- just like in the case of class-conditional representation invariance.
-Puli et al.~\cite{Puli2022} derive similar equivalences.
-These results might be considered surprising, given all the drawbacks of representation invariance discussed above, and given that model invariance seems like a fundamentally distinct approach.
-How do these equivalences arise?